bluesforte/klipper-mpu9250/docs/Measuring_Resonances.md

 # Measuring Resonances

-Klipper has built-in support for ADXL345 accelerometer, which can be used to measure resonance frequencies of the printer for different axes, and auto-tune [input shapers](Resonance_Compensation.md) to compensate for resonances.
+Klipper has built-in support for the ADXL345 accelerometer and MPU6050/MPU9250 IMUs, which can be used to measure resonance frequencies of the printer for different axes, and auto-tune [input shapers](Resonance_Compensation.md) to compensate for resonances.
 Note that using ADXL345 requires some soldering and crimping.
 ADXL345 can be connected to a Raspberry Pi directly, or to an SPI interface of an MCU board (it needs to be reasonably fast).

 When sourcing ADXL345, be aware that there is a variety of different PCB board designs and different clones of them.
 Make sure that the board supports